SalmaKHD/AndroidStudioProjects/DragAndDraw/README.md

 ![DragAndDraw-v.1](https://github.com/SalmaKHD/AndroidStudioProjects/blob/main/DragAndDraw/app-pictures/DragAndDraw-v.1.1.PNG?raw=true))

 ### v.2
 In this version, the app preserves the UI state upon configuration changes by keeping a local repository that persists during the execution of the program (this feature was not part of the original app in the aforementioned book).
+Note that the arrangement of views look different, as absolute coordinates have been used in the main layout file.

 ![DragAndDraw-v.2](https://github.com/SalmaKHD/AndroidStudioProjects/blob/main/DragAndDraw/app-pictures/DragAndDraw-v.2.PNG?raw=true)